Giving My Baby Up For Adoption: What’s the Process?

 You are in the driver’s seat during the entire adoption process, and that includes your experience in the hospital as you deliver your baby.
 You decide who you want to be in the hospital with you, how much time you want to spend with your baby, and what role you want the adoptive family to take.

 After you give birth, you can spend as much time with your baby as you wish.
 Remember, you are in charge of how things go at the hospital.
-If things change, remember that your Adoption Coordinator is just a text or phone call away.
+If things change, remember that your Adoption Specialist is just a text or phone call away.

 Step #5: Sign Adoption Papers